Best Fly Line Backing Of 2023: Buyers Guide

 The major drawback to gel spun backing is that it can be more expensive than Dacron and tends to be less abrasion-resistant.

 Another benefit is because it is so thin, it does not cause as much drag under the water when a fish is running far or when a current is involved.
-The extra drag can create more tension and potentially break your tippet.
+The extra drag can create more tension and potentially break my tippet.

 How Much Backing Should Go On A Fly Reel?

-Just be sure you leave enough room so that the fly line and the fly leader are able to fit on the reel.
+I ensure that I leave enough room so that the fly line and the fly leader are able to fit on the reel.
 When everything is on the reel, the reel should be full, but not so full that it impedes the turning of the reel.

 When in doubt, check the manufacturer’s recommendations for the specific reel you are using.